alanreidt/javascript-fundamentals-note/README.md

 The thing is I've described program execution process from a high level abstraction.
 Using the abstraction you can look at your JavaScript code and detect values of variables at each line of the code, without the need to dive deeper.

 And what actually happens with your code is much more complicated.
-The process include compilation stage and then execution stage, each of each partly realize everything that was described earlier.
+The process includes compilation stage and then execution stage, and everything that was said above just describes how a machine code structure would look like, after compilation.

 But to understand this particular case, you can just remember, the Syntax Error detection happens at the compilation stage of the code — before the process that was described in the previous section.